Sullivan & Cromwell: International practice

 The firm's international practice dates back to its early years and the development of America's industrial and transportation infrastructure.
-Sullivan & Cromwell represented European bankers financing the construction of railroads and other elements of the nation's infrastructure.
-By the turn of the century, Cromwell represented French interests that owned land in Panama and was involved in the financing of the Panama Canal; the firm represents the Panama Canal Authority to this day.
+Sullivan & Cromwell represented European bankers who were financing the construction of railroads and other elements of the nation's infrastructure.
+By the turn of the century, the firm Cromwell represented French interests that owned land in Panama and was involved in the financing of the Panama Canal; the firm still represents the Panama Canal Authority to this day.

 Sullivan & Cromwell was one of the earliest U.S. firms to open overseas offices, beginning with Paris in 1911.
 By 1928, offices also were open in Buenos Aires and Berlin.
 In 1935, Allen Dulles, then a partner in the firm and later Director of Central Intelligence, visited Germany and returned somewhat disturbed by the direction of the regime.
 Over the sole opposition of Allen's brother and fellow partner, John Foster Dulles, the firm's partners voted in 1935 to close the Berlin office and a subsidiary in Frankfurt.
 However, later the firm backdated the announcement of the closing of their German offices by one year, to 1934.
 Under Foster Dulles, the firm had helped the regime's arms buildup effort by including the German company I.G.
 Farben into an international nickel cartel, which included American, Canadian, and French producers.

 Two former chairmen of the firm held senior foreign policy positions during the Eisenhower administration: John Foster Dulles, who served as U.S. Secretary of State; and Arthur Dean, who represented the United States in negotiations resulting in the Korean Armistice Agreement.